Blendify/blender-bugtracker-canned-responses/responses.md

 ---- UNSUPPORTED GCN

 We only support graphics cards with GCN architecture 2.0 and above).
 To make sure your GPU is supported checkout this [[ https://en.wikipedia.org/wiki/List_of_AMD_graphics_processing_units | Wikipedia page. ]]

----- 2.8 BUG REPORT

-Thank you for the report.
-Currently we are aware of many issues in 2.8 and actively working to fix them.
-But since replying to reports takes time, we have decided to limit bug reports to crashing bugs only at this point in time.